Joseph Adamson

 Professor of Philosophy, University of Notre Dame

 Kris McDaniel has a B.A. in philosophy from Western Washington University and earned a Ph.D. in philosophy from the University of Massachusetts-Amherst.
-After graduating in 2004, he took a position at Syracuse University, and stayed there until the summer of 2019. … read more »
+After graduating in 2004, he took a position at Syracuse University, and stayed there until the summer of 2019.
+He is currently Professor of Philosophy at Notre Dame University.
+His publications include the... read more! »

 Darrin McMahon